Blog

 Skin barrier function is kept in proper shape by several factors, including:

 The Skin Microbiome.
-Skin barrier function depends on the skin’s microbiome.
+The microbiome is one of many factors influencing skin barrier function.
 Like the gut, the skin’s barrier houses a diverse blend of beneficial microbes that usually keep the skin free of pathogens.
 Occasionally, these get out of hand and give rise to acne or skin infections.

 Skin pH.
 The skin’s pH helps to keep the barrier and its microbiome balanced when maintained at around 5.5.
 The pH level also helps to activate certain enzymes that regulate skin barrier renewal by producing new skin cells and promoting the shedding of dead skin cells.